 Between Bombala and the coast, Wyndham is the hub for a scattered population within the valley.
-General Store, petrol, country pub (closed but destined to reopen), picnic tables overlooking Jinjera Rock, toilets beside the Hall and a covered rotunda and table in the park opposite the school.
+General Store, petrol, picnic tables overlooking Jinjera Rock, toilets beside the Hall and a covered rotunda and table in the park opposite the school.

-110. Bird Route No 3.
+111. Bird Route No 3.
 This is a 42 km round trip through open farmland and woodland with a backdrop of purple mountains.
-A self-drive guide with a list of birds likely to be seen is available as a download from www.fscb.org.au You will pass through farmland and eventually reach New Buildings and Big Jack Mountain Rd. and the locations of Burragate and Rocky Hall.
+A self-drive guide with a list of birds likely to be seen is available as a download from www.fscb.org.au

+You will pass through farmland and eventually reach New Buildings and Big Jack Mountain Rd. and the locations of Burragate and Rocky Hall.
 Yellow-tufted and White-naped Honeyeater, Diamond Firetail and Double-barred Finch, Flame Robin and Golden Whistler.